Diving in Andamans

 Another one fresh off the press, Skill is quickly learning the ropes of being a dive professional here at DIVEIndia, with dreams of someday becoming a course director.
-He also sports the funkiest hairstyles in DIVEIndia and quotes Bollywood dialogues at thw drop of a hat.
+He also sports the funkiest hairstyles in DIVEIndia and quotes Bollywood dialogues at the drop of a hat.

 Kappa is a natural in the water, with a keen eye for macro life.
 He is our newest underwater naturalist expert in the making.
 Kapawmu is part of the new breed of Karen divemasters at DIVEIndia.
 Armed with expert volleyball skills and a wicked sense of humor, Kappa is a natural in the water and a keen eye for macro life.

 aka: Captain Neil

 From Neil Island with ancestral roots in Jharkhand, Jotish is deeply connected to the ocean, from having worked on cargo vessels, fishing off dungis, to now being a full-time dive professional, few understand the ocean in these parts like him.
 After your dives, walk up to him and he will willingly share his fascination for the supernatural by spooking you with ghost stories of headless fishermen and wailing babies from Neil island.
 And side note – listening to Jotish give a dive briefing in Hindi is like a poetry lesson!

 Never too far from the action, Jaivick is a ball of energy.
 Also one our new divemasters from the Andamans, his good looks and charm have island girls swooning over him in Havelock, Neil and Mayabundar.
 But don’t let that smile of his fool you.
-He is also one of the sharpest guys around, with a great understanding of what divers needs and safety.
+He is also one of the sharpest guys around, with a great understanding of a diver need and safety.

 aka: Baby Face

 Chota Sahil (not to be confused with Mota Sahil the Shirtless) is our newest Divemaster, coming to us by way of Goa.
-He is always willing to pick up any tough task with a can do attitude.
+He is always willing to pick up any tough task with a ‘can do’ attitude.
+Superhuman is one word.
 He is also come to be revered for his super human table tennis skills.

 aka: The guys that make it work